 Chicago Newspaper Union.
 Chicago: Chicago Newspaper Union, 1875.
 American Antiquarian Society, Worcester, MA.
 The Chicago Newspaper Union List for 1890 is available on Hathitrust. ↩︎

 The San Francisco Newspaper Union List for 1894 is available on archive.org, in the back of a newspaper directory put out by its publisher.
 An 1879 predecessor list may be included in Chas.
 K. Miller & Co.‘s Newspaper Advertising Lists ↩︎

-Advertisers’ newspaper directories, while sadly not reproducing syndicates’ lists, did at least list the syndicates themselves, which provides some sense of the field.
+Advertisers’ newspaper directories, while sadly not reproducing syndicates’ lists, did at least advertise them, which provides a loose yet broader sense of development over time.
 For example, see these representative lists in Hubbard’s 1884 directory and Stack’s 1892 directory.
-In 1884, the Western Newspaper Union had lists based in Des Moines, IA, Detroit, MI, Kansas City, MO, and Omaha, NE; in 1892 it added to these four lists in Lincoln, NE, Dallas, TX, Denver, CO, St. Louis, MO, Topeka, KS, Chicago, IL, and Winfield, KS – positioning it to compete with Kellogg’s and the Chicago Union in some markets while securing a dominant position in markets further west (in this period Omaha was its largest list and its Topeka list exceeded its Chicago list). ↩︎
+In 1884, the Western Newspaper Union had lists based in Des Moines, IA, Detroit, MI, Kansas City, MO, and Omaha, NE; by 1885 it had added lists in Dallas, TX, Denver, CO, St. Louis, MO, and Topeka, KS; by 1892 it had added lists in Lincoln, NE, Chicago, IL, and Winfield, KS – positioning it for additional competition with Kellogg’s and the Chicago Union in some markets while reinforcing its dominant position in markets further west (Omaha remained its largest list and its Topeka list exceeded its Chicago list). ↩︎

 Advertisersing agencies followed suit and organized newspapers geographically into lists for convenience; for example, here is a 1878 Rowell’s pamphlet. ↩︎